-Generic Name: FLUOXETINE - ORAL Pronounced: (floo-OX-e-teen) Prozac Oral Precautions
+Generic Name: SERTRALINE - ORAL Pronounced: (SER-truh-leen) Zoloft Oral Precautions

-Before taking fluoxetine, tell your doctor or pharmacist
+Before taking sertraline, tell your doctor or pharmacist

 if you are allergic to it; or if you have any other allergies.
 This product may